When I first heard the rumors about the Blade SR (single rotor) helicopter, I have to admit, I got pretty excited.

 The big question is will this Blade heli hold up to the hype – or more specifically, will the tail rotor motor hold up to the stress?

-Even with the Blade mSR and to a much lesser extent on the newer SR 120, tail blow out (when the tail looses its fight against the main rotor torque) still occurs, but it is much less noticeable and less frequent than on a larger electric tail motor heli like the Blade CP+ or even the CP-Pro.
+Even with the smaller Blade mSR and 120 SR, tail blow out (when the tail looses its fight against the main rotor torque) still occurs, but it is much less noticeable and less frequent than on a larger electric tail motor heli like the Blade CP+, CP-Pro, and of course the Blade SR.

 Add to that tail motors on larger birds are under extreme stress and are not designed for the loads placed on them.
 The end result is motors that burn out quickly necessitating you to have your own little stock supply of spare tail motors if you do any amount of flying.

-Align recognizes the issues with electric tail rotors as do all the mid to higher end heli manufactures and uses a belt driven tail with variable pitch on their T-Rex 250 for example.
-In fact, mid to high end manufacturers wouldn't even think of putting an electric tail motor on a helicopter for the very simple reason they don't work well.
+Align recognizes the issues with electric tail rotors as do all the mid to higher end heli manufactures and uses a belt driven tail with variable pitch on their T-Rex 250 for example and a brushless tail motor on their smaller 150.
+In fact, mid to high end manufacturers wouldn't even think of putting an electric tail motor on a helicopter of this size for the very simple reason they don't work well.
 I have to wonder would it really have cost much more to put a belt or shaft driven variable pitch tail rotor on the SR and if it will be an upgrade soon?

 I sure hope so because out of the box with the settings programmed into the included 6 channel HP6DSM radio, the tail hold is just as bad as the rest of the electric tails out there once again proving that electric tails do not hold well.
 I have also been getting many e-mails from SR owners and the motors are dieing out pretty quick.